top of page

 When set thoughtfully, boundaries create safe spaces where respect and trust can thrive.

-As a teacher, you’re navigating relationships with students, parents, and colleagues every day.
-The nature of your role can blur lines between the personal and the professional, making boundaries essential - not as rigid rules, but as tools to protect your time, energy, and relationships.
-Boundaries help create safe, respectful spaces for collaboration and learning.
+As a teacher, you’re constantly navigating relationships with students, parents, and colleagues every day.
+The nature of your role can often feel like it blurs lines between the personal and the professional, and its because of this that establishing healthy boundaries becomes essential - not as rigid rules, but as tools to protect your time, energy, and relationships.
+When used well, boundaries help create safe, respectful spaces for collaboration and learning.

-Some schools have clear policies in place to establish professional boundaries, such as rules for communication with parents or guidelines for after-hours work.
+Good schools have clear policies in place to establish professional boundaries, such as rules for communication with parents or guidelines for after-hours work.
 However, these policies may not cover every scenario, and even when they exist, enforcing them consistently can be challenging.
+Who enforces them?
+What does that look like? ...and what happens if these boundaries are breached?
 That’s where your own skills and strategies come in.

-Here are 10 practical, actionable tips for setting and maintaining boundaries in ways that feel natural, not confrontational.
+Here are 10 practical, actionable tips for setting and maintaining boundaries in ways that hopefully feel natural, and not confrontational.

 1. Familiarise Yourself with School Policies - and Fill in the Gaps